leo-tasso/STS/README.md

    - Increase number of averaging runs with `--runs <number>` (default: 5)
    - Check `time_stats` and `obj_stats` in results for measurement reliability
    - Use `--verbose` flag to see intermediate solutions and run details

+6. **Poor performance with parallel execution**
+   - Adjust `--max-workers` parameter based on your system capabilities
+   - Use `--max-workers 1` for sequential execution if parallel execution causes issues
+   - Monitor system resources when using high worker counts
+   - Consider reducing `--runs` if parallel execution overwhelms system memory

 ### Getting Help